 Gently pull the receptacle out of the wall.
 Grab the Phillips screwdriver and begin disconnecting the five wires (2 black, 2 white, 1 copper) by unscrewing the screws.

 Note: there’s no particular order when it comes to disconnecting the wires.
 We just happened to start with the black wires.

 Notice how the wires have colored insulation?
 The two black wires are the hot wires, which provide 120VAC current sources.
-The two white wires are the neutral wires, which provide the return paths for the current provided by the hot wires.
+And the two white wires are the neutral wires, which provide the return paths for the current provided by the hot wires.